falleng0d/filesystem-mcp/README.md

 This repository is a fork of [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) with everything removed except for the filesystem server.

-This fork introduces better windows compatibility and a few other improvements.
+This fork introduces better **Windows** compatibility and a few other improvements.

 ## Features